Issued Challenge to States

 • Technology-based instruction can reduce the time students take to reach a learning objective by 30 to 80 percent, according to the U.S. Department of Education and recent studies by the National Training and Simulation Association.

 • Teachers believe in the ability of technology to enhance learning; 93 percent believe that interactive whiteboards enrich classroom education and 81 percent feel the same about tablets, according to a PBS study.

 • Continuous access to a computing device for every student leads to increased academic achievement and financial benefits, especially when technology is properly implemented, according to Project RED.

 • Online collaboration contributes to improved graduation rates and other academic improvements, according to

-Many districts, schools and states have transitioned from traditional paper textbooks to digital learning environments.
+Many districts, schools, and states have transitioned from traditional paper textbooks to digital learning environments.

-• Florida is the first state to mandate adoption of digital learning tools in all public schools.
+• Florida is the first state to mandate the adoption of digital learning tools in all public schools.
 Beginning in the 2015-

 2016 school year, all instructional materials in grades K-12 in the public school system are required to be provided